sci-hpc/scihpc/README.md

-This is SciHPC web page source files.
+This is [SciHPC](https://scihpc.ir/) web page source files.

+SciHPC maintains Scicluster at Ferdowsi University of Mashhad.